John Mearsheimer: Rise and containment of China

-In a subsequent debate with former U.S. National Security Advisor Zbigniew Brzezinski in Foreign Policy magazine, Mearsheimer clarified, "It is unlikely that China will go on a rampage and conquer other Asian countries.
+In a subsequent debate with former US National Security Advisor Zbigniew Brzezinski in Foreign Policy magazine, Mearsheimer clarified, "It is unlikely that China will go on a rampage and conquer other Asian countries.
 Instead, China will want to dictate the boundaries of acceptable behavior to neighboring countries, much the way the United States does in the Americas.
 An increasingly powerful China is also likely to try to push the United States out of Asia, much the way the United States pushed the European great powers out of the Western Hemisphere."
 In his response, Brzezinski argued, "How great powers behave is not predetermined....
 For its part, the Chinese leadership appears much more flexible and sophisticated than many previous aspirants to great power status."
 Mearsheimer responded that Chinese leaders are indeed prudent and have no incentive to "pick a fight" with the United States at the moment, but "what we are talking about is the situation in 2025 or 2030, when China has the military muscle to take on the United States.
 What happens then, when China has a much larger gross national product and a much more formidable military than it has today?
 The history of great powers offers a straightforward answer[.]"